General Courses FAQs

 When are your next courses?

-We are in the planning process for December 2020 courses, but our next confirmed cycle of courses will run from May-August 2021.
+We are offering a December 2020 course, and our next confirmed cycle of courses will run from May-August 2021.
 We recommend submitting your application as early as possible, as participants are selected on a first-come, first-serve basis.
 If WSP is not able to place you on a course in 2021, your application will be deferred to 2022.

 What is your admissions timeline?